msychalice/leetcode/README.md

 This is a typical task that can use the result of smaller scale task.
 Note that when get a new solution, need to compare to the existing solution, only update it if the new one is smaller.

+## 733. Flood Fill
+1. Cache all reached grids
+2. Use DFS to recursively traverse all the neighbor grids until the grid is either invalid, ,of wrong color, or reached.

 ## 763. Partition Labels
 ```